Healthy Homes Assessment Ebdentown

 Insulation Ebdentown

-Underfloor and ceiling insulation is a requirement to all rental houses from 1 July 2019.
-Property managers and landlords have to make sure that the insulation meets current standard.
-In certain situations, the current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.
+Underfloor and ceiling insulation is required in all rental houses since July 1, 2019.
+Property managers and landlords must make sure that the insulation meets current standard.
+In some cases, current ceiling insulation, or the insulation of the subfloor space might require to be filled with or replaced.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3